shawnjohn23/loan-risk-modeling/README.md

 Model gets to learn more diverse decision boundaries for defaults So SMOTE doesn't just care more about defaults — it helps the model see more of them.

+Beginning on Autoencoders
+I attempted to use categorical variables in the model by turning them into true/false columns using autoencoders.
+The result was a model that took very long to run, mostly failed to converge and resulted in lower performance

+### Logistic Regression – Autoencoded Categorical Features
+- ROC AUC: 0.68
+- Recall (default): 35%
+- Comment: Features lowered performance and increased training time.

+  End of autoencoders